 It is an offence for certain ships to operate without having an Australian Government approved SSP.
 The SSP must address the risks and vulnerabilities identified through the security assessment process and set out the security measures that will be implemented at different maritime security levels.
 Regulated Australian ships are required to have and comply with their own SSP and the security plans of other maritime industry participants, unless exempted.

 A ship operator may apply to the Department in writing to be exempted from the requirement to have a SSP.
-Exemptions are often granted where interstate or overseas voyages are rare, infrequent or exceptional.
+Exemptions are often granted where overseas voyages are rare, infrequent or exceptional.

 International ship security certificates (ISSC)

 Regulated Australian ships must hold an ISSC to visit security regulated ports outside of Australia.
 An ISSC verifies that the ship is compliant with international obligations under the Chapter XI-2 of the International Convention for the Safety of Life at Sea 1914 (SOLAS) and International Ship and Port Facility Code 2003 (ISPS).
 SOLAS and ISPS compliance is necessary for regulated Australian ships visiting overseas ports regulated by another SOLAS Contracting Government.